Carhul/Wingmans-Brygge/README.md

 * Icons

 * Colours
-Both the calm cream background and the color of the navigation/footer were taken from the logo to ensure a harmonious expression.
+All the colours were taken from the logo to ensure a harmonious expression.

   * Navigation/footer: #C7782B
   * Background: #FFEBB9
   * Contact background: #000000
   * Contact form: #FFF6DF
   * Text: #000000

   ![image](wireframes/desktop/colorpallet.png)
 ### Credit ###
 Content and text used in this website is written by me in collaboration with the founders of Wingmans; Frode Olsen-Ryum and Lars-Petter Reitan.